Home

 • Reduce server load: External provisioners reduce load and build queue times from the Coder server.
 See Scaling Coder for more details.

-Each provisioner can run a single concurrent workspace build.
+Each provisioner runs a single concurrent workspace build.
 For example, running 30 provisioner containers will allow 30 users to start workspaces at the same time.

 Authentication